Mudassir-Nawaz/Ryanlebon/content/about.md

 ---
-title: 'Service' # in any language you want
+title: 'About' # in any language you want
-bannerHeading: "Service"
+bannerHeading: "About"
 bannerDiscription: ""
 layout: service
 # url: "/archive"